 - Know what you want: When you apply for a loan, you need to know how much you want, how you plan to use the money and how you plan to repay the loan.
 Be able to explain why you’re a good candidate for a loan.

 - Prepare a loan proposal: A loan requires more than a chat with a loan officer at your local bank.
 You may need to provide a loan proposal.
 This is a comprehensive overview of your business that explains what your business does, examines its history, looks at current activity, highlights the company’s leaders and provides pertinent financial statements that show the current and future economic state of your business.
-Review these tips to prepare an effective loan proposal to learn more.
+Visit Nationwide’s Business Solutions Center to learn more.

 - Wait for a response: Applying for a loan takes time.
 Even after you’ve prepared the paperwork and presented it to a lender, you still have to wait for a response.
 The approval timeframe varies and depends on the lender, the amount you ask for and what kind of loan you want.
 You might wait 60 to 90 days for a response.